nadirahdurr/blockchain-ledger/README.md

 ## Usage

-Clone and run the application by using streamlit run pychain.py
+Clone and run the application by using in terminal streamlit run pychain.py

 ## Examples
 ![Blockchain Ledger](images/blockchain-ledger.png)